How student feedback is collected

 Course feedback

 Course feedback is collected on teaching, learning and teaching arrangements.
 The teacher will use the feedback to develop their teaching and the course.
-The feedback will also be utilised in the development of curricula and courses offered in degree programmes/academies and in the Open Campus.
+The university will also use the feedback when developing the curricula and courses offered in the degree programmes/at academies and at the Open Campus.
 The teacher will discuss the feedback they have received in an annual performance review with their supervisor.
-A uniform feedback questionnaire in the Tuudo system is used to collect course feedback on all courses.
+The university uses a uniform feedback questionnaire in the Tuudo system to collect course feedback on all courses.

 You can respond to the feedback questionnaire via the Tuudo app.
-Tuudo will send a notification when feedback questionnaire is open.
+Tuudo sends a notification when the feedback questionnaire is open.
 You can find all open feedback questionnaires in the Tuudo menu by selecting Course Feedback.
 The questionnaire will also be sent by email.
 You have two weeks to respond.

 Rector’s Questionnaire